“… during that long and racking march of thirty-six hours over unnamed mountains and glaciers, it seemed to me often that we were four, not three.”

 Ernest Shackleton’s experience came at the end of two years of hardship.
-Survival on ice in the Weddell Sea, a crossing to a tiny island, and the sailing of some of the world’s most treacherous seas in a boat just 22 feet long.
+During an Antarctic expedition that almost ended in disaster when his ship Endurance became trapped in ice and sunk, Shackleton and his crew were forced to survive on ice in the Weddell Sea, crossing to a tiny island, and sailing some of the world’s most treacherous seas in a boat just 22 feet long.
 It was the ultimate feat of endurance, the true tale of survival, and perhaps the first recorded incidence of Third Man Syndrome.

 I’ll come clean: I’m a complete cynic.
 I don’t believe in the paranormal, apparitions, or any of that side of things.
 But even I struggle to explain away the phenomenon that so many mountain climbers have experienced — notably Frank Smythe, who was tantalizingly close to being the first person to climb Mount Everest, and Joe Simpson, the man who wrote Touching the Void.
 So is Third Man Syndrome some sort of guardian angel, or perhaps a shared hallucination brought about by stress?